frank2889/lucy-world/languages/nl/README.md

 - sitemap.xml
 - structured.json

-If a file is missing here, the backend will fall back to languages/sites/nl/* (legacy) or generate defaults.
+If a file is missing here, the backend will generate localized defaults on the fly.